spinnaker/spinnaker.github.io/guides/operator/runbooks/sharding-spinnaker.md

 title:  "Sharding Spinnaker"
 sidebar:
   nav: guides
+redirect_from: /guides/runbooks/sharding-spinnaker.md
 ---

 {% include toc %}

 # Intro

 This document shows you how to shard traffic to different areas of Spinnaker:

 The general pattern is that you define a selector class in your configuration.
 The requests will then be propagated to the defined selected shard.